shabin5785/Udemy-React/React_2.md

 - never mutate state inside action.
 Return a clean state.. ie, slice or return whole state. .dont change it

 - Component state is completely different from application state. no relation between them

+- action invokes reducers and there by cause reducers to return different state based on action . this causes the app state to change , and components to re render.
+Here action is created by action creators that are plain js fns, which gets called from components resulting in actions.